mrjmc99/agfaeiserverutils/README.md

 ## Configuration

-The script uses a configuration file named `error-report-config.ini` to store various parameters.
+The script uses a Environment file named `error-report.env` to store various parameters.
 Ensure that this file is present in the same directory as the script.
-Example configuration parameters include:
+Example Environment parameters include:

 - Agfa Variables
 - Email Variables